-Jim's story of creating a Dream Center in the city of Bismarck & Mandan starts on May 29, 2016 when he woke with a vision for a meal ministry and services to help those in need firmly planted in his mind.
+Jim's story of creating a Dream Center in the city of Bismarck, ND starts on May 29, 2016.
+He woke up with a vision for a meal ministry and services to help those in need firmly planted in his mind.
 Jim explained his vision to his wife Cindy and asked her what she thought about it.
-Cindy's reply was, "you know what you need to do."
-What Jim didn't realize at the time was it was that vision and direction from God that kick started his drive to bring a Dream Center to Bismarck.
-For the next year, Cindy and Jim met with many people in the community including several pastors, church leaders, city officials and the Mayor.
+Cindy's reply was, "You know what you need to do."
+What Jim didn't realize at the time, was it was that vision and direction from God that would kick-start his drive to bring a Dream Center to Bismarck.
+For the next year, Cindy and Jim met with many people in the community, including several pastors, church leaders, city officials and the Mayor to discuss this vision.

-Banquet Director Karla Eisenbeisz, former Homeless Coalition Director Jeannie Messall, Cindy and Jim made a trip to the Dream Center in Los Angeles to confirm Jim's Dream Center application sent several months earlier.
+In 2019 Karla Eisenbeisz, Banquet Director, and Jeannie Messall, former Homeless Coalition Director, made a trip to the Dream Center in Los Angeles CA with Jim and Cindy.
+This trip was to confirm Jim's Dream Center application sent several months earlier.
 By May, Dream Center Bismarck was officially sanctioned.
 Fast forward to today, Dream Center Bismarck is a newly formed non-profit organization whose main goal is to "Find a Need & Fill It".
 Internationally there are about 85 Dream Centers, each working in their own community to find unmet community needs and fill them.
-June 19 of 2019, the Dream Center Adopt-a-Block program was brought to Bismarck.
+On June 19th of 2019 the Dream Center Adopt-a-Block program was started in Bismarck, ND.

-The Bismarck Adopt-a-Block program was started as a food distribution program going to Jeannette Myhre Elementary and South Central High School in Bismarck and distributing free groceries to those in need.
-In April of 2020, with the start of COVID-19 and all the hardships it has brought to our community, especially to our low-income citizens, the program was expanded to 6 days each week.
+The Bismarck Adopt-a-Block program was started as a food distribution program going to Jeannette Myhre Elementary and South Central High School in Bismarck, ND and distributing free groceries to those in need.
+In April of 2020, with the start of COVID-19 and all the hardships it has brought to our community, especially to our low-income citizens, the program was expanded to 6 days a week.

 With the help of Bismarck and Mandan Public School staff, locations were strategically chosen to serve the most households.
 Since that time, the Adopt-a-Block Food Distribution truck, once again with the help of Bismarck Public School staff and area churches has helped form the Needs Nook.
 The Needs Nook works with the Adopt-a-Block truck and others to distribute diapers and feminine hygiene products to those in need.